-An edamame is a cooked soybean, and soybeans are a good source of B-complex vitamins, which help assist the body in breaking down simple and complex carbohydrates to manufacture energy.
-Edamame also contains carbohydrates, fiber, and protein, all of which work together to provide the body with the building blocks that it needs to form sustainable and long lasting energy.
+Edamame is a cooked soybean, and soybeans are a good source of B-complex vitamins, which help assist the body in breaking down simple and complex carbohydrates to manufacture energy.
+Edamame also contains carbohydrates, fiber, and protein, all of which work together to provide the body with the building blocks that it needs to form sustainable and long-lasting energy.

 Eggs provide an extraordinary amount (97%) of usable protein.
-In a single serving of eggs (2 large eggs or 100 grams) provides the body with thirteen grams of protein, which equates to about 25% of your daily value.
-Don’t limit your dietary intake of eggs to just breakfast though, they also make for a great after workout snack.
+A single serving of eggs (2 large eggs or 100 grams) provides the body with thirteen grams of protein, which equates to about 25% of your daily value.
+Don’t limit your dietary intake of eggs to just breakfast though, they also make for a great after-workout snack.
 Not only will this high energy food help boost your endurance but it also contains essential amino acids that are needed to rebuild muscles.

 High Energy Foods: Grains